 - The brain needs to equate bed with sleep.
 Watching television or working in bed can negatively influence a person’s ability to relax when it comes to sleeping.
 That’s because the body is exposed to mixed messages and won’t respond to simply being in bed unless it knows that the pillows and sheets mean sleep.

-The only way to offset sleep deprivation and fatigue is sleep.
+The only way to offset sleep deprivation and fatigue is to get enough hours of sleep.
 Nobody can cheat it or avoid it.
-There are many other measures which help manage fatigue when it occurs, but the best thing anyone can do is simply sleep.
+There are many other measures which help manage fatigue when it occurs, but the best thing anyone can do is to follow our internal clock and simply sleep.
 It will restore a person’s energy, their reasoning abilities, speed up their reaction times and make them less of a hazard on the road or in the workplace.
 But consistently getting adequate quality sleep is not simple due to the number of contributing factors and the difficulty in building strong sleep-related habits.

 Bringing the importance of sleep to your workers’ attention is only the first step.
 You should also build a dialogue about fatigue in the workplace and provide employees with the information and training they need to fight fatigue and its effects.
-This includes helping them understand how fatigue works and giving them the support and tools they need to address it—including ways to manage fatigue when it inevitably occurs unexpectedly.
+This includes helping them understand how fatigue works and giving them the support and tools they need to address it—including information about sleeping disorders and ways to manage fatigue when it inevitably occurs.

 If you’re interested in more information, tips and advice on how to manage worker fatigue, there’s a free webinar dedicated to exploring the issue and its catastrophic effect on workplace safety and productivity.
 In addition to providing an overview of the problem, it will offer several useful methods of dealing with the dangers of fatigue in your workplace and preventing serious incidents.
 Learn more about how you can help employees effectively manage fatigue for a safer and more productive workplace by registering here.